Applied-Language-Technology/website/source/launch_server.rst

    |

-5. Upon successful login, the server opens JupyterLab, which is an environment that allows you to `interact with the server <jupyter.rst>`_.
+5. Upon successful login, the server opens `JupyterLab <jupyter.rst>`_, a web-based interface to Jupyter, the interactive programming environment running on the server.